ing-bank/prometheus-scenarios/promql/chapter2/Aggregations.md

 These functions work on a range vector.

 ### Assignment
-Make a dashboard showing graphs of the number of customers that was logged on for each site, but smoothed as an average of the last 5 minutes.
+Make a dashboard showing graphs of the number of customers that were logged on for each site, but smoothed out as an average of the last 5 minutes.

 <details>
   <summary>Show solution</summary>